chanjingai/Jogg-Avatar/README.md

-# Zhiliao-Avatar for 720p Video Generation
+# Jogg-Avatar for 720p Video Generation

-This repository contains the training and inference code for Zhiliao-Avatar.
+This repository contains the training and inference code for Jogg-Avatar.
 This model is a large-scale video generation model based on DIT, which uses audio injection to achieve audio-visual synchronization in the generated video.
 Our training code supports training with 720p high-definition data and supports inference in multiple languages.For more demonstrations, please visit our official website. https://www.chanjing.cc/ https://www.jogg.ai